dazinator/DataFlow/docs/guides/contributors/coding_standards.md

 ## Package Management

-DataFlow uses centralized package version management.
+Use centralized package version management.

-**For adding new packages or updating versions**, see:
+**For adding new packages or updating versions**, see guies in `/docs/guides/contributors/*`
-- [Central Package Management Guide](./CENTRAL_PACKAGE_MANAGEMENT.md) - Adding new packages, resolving conflicts
-- [NuGet Dependency Updates Guide](./NUGET_DEPENDENCY_UPDATES.md) - Updating packages, security fixes

 **Quick Reference:**
 - All package versions defined in `src/Directory.Packages.props`